perry-/lkk/wp-content/plugins/crafty-social-buttons/README.txt

 5. *Share buttons* displayed with post count bubbles next to them (twenty thirteen theme, arbenting icon set).

 == Changelog ==

+= 1.5.5 =
+* Added additional customisation options to shortcodes and action hooks
+* Widgets now respect theme styling and have an optional widget title

+= 1.5.4 =
+* Added Dawanda
+* Fixed issue that prevented Pinterest sharing UI appearing on https sites
+* Added ability to include like and comment counts with Facebook share count

+= 1.5.3 =
+* Added Xing, VK and Craftinoo

+= 1.5.2 =
+* Fixed bug where share count script was not getting loaded properly

+= 1.5.1 =
+* Fixed bug in plugin initialisation affecting PHP version older than 5.4.

+= 1.5.0 =
+* Added WhatsApp share button (displays on mobile devices only)
+* Can now add a simple hover effect (dim or brighten) to the buttons
+* Can now add rel="nofollow" to links
+* Can now add custom css classes to the button group (useful if you want to use something like animate.css)
+* Can now choose which post types the sharing buttons get added to (including custom post types)
+* Fixed bug where spaces were being stripped from email subject

+= 1.4.2 =
+* Fixed bug generating a notice next to link buttons

+= 1.4.1 =
+* Added specific CSS styles to be compatible with twenty fifteen theme
+* Ensure widget CSS class is output in the widget wrapper
+* Popups now work even if share counts are disabled
+* Experimental - added ability to float share buttons on single pages to right or left of content

 = 1.4.0 =
 * Added `crafty-social-button-image` class to button images for easier styling